featured-image

 Thoughts on the Baltimore Arts Website Experience

-We spent a week with seven Baltimore arts sites to see how each one answered.
-Some lead with programming.
-Others lead with something else.
-For three of them, we drew up a concept for what a different emphasis might look like.
+We spent a week with 7 Baltimore arts homepages to see how each one handled that tradeoff.
+For 3 of them, we drew concepts.

 What we looked at

-Organizations whose core work is running a calendar: theaters, galleries, multi-use venues, and cultural centers.
-We set aside collection-driven museums and coordinator institutions; different business models ask different questions of a homepage.
+Organizations whose core work is running a calendar: theaters, galleries, multi-use venues, cultural centers.
+We set aside collection-driven museums and coordinator institutions; different business models ask different questions of a homepage, and mixing them would have muddied the read.

 The first viewport is where the site and the stranger meet.
-What fills it is an editorial decision.
+What fills it is an editorial decision, not a design detail.

-Baltimore Center Stage fills the hero with its season, a dated artifact that is itself an event.
+Baltimore Center Stage fills the hero with its season — a dated artifact that is itself an event.
 Dated promo tiles follow below.
 "Plays & Events" is the first nav item.
 Ticketing lives on a branded domain.
-The site orbits what the organization does.
+The whole site orbits what the organization does each night.

 Current Space makes the same editorial choice at a smaller scale.
-Dated event cards sit in the first viewport.
-The /calendar page hands off to Withfriends for RSVPs.
+Dated event cards sit in the first viewport; the /calendar page hands off to Withfriends for RSVPs.
+Different resources, same instinct.

-Maryland Art Place leads with Out of Order 2026 as the hero on desktop and mobile, a dated and specific program.
-The /events page takes a different shape, more landing hub than chronological listing, and the two layers don't quite speak the same language yet.
+Maryland Art Place leads with Out of Order 2026 as the hero on desktop and mobile — a specific, dated program.
+The /events page takes a different shape, closer to a landing hub than a chronological listing, and the two layers don't quite speak the same language yet.
 The instinct at the top of the funnel is a strong foundation to build on.

 Baltimore Unity Hall opens with a welcome banner and venue imagery.
 A click through to "Calendar" lands on a clean, chronological events page with clear CTAs on every listing.
 The programming is one click in.

-Unity Hall is newer to the scene, and the current homepage reads like the first pass at identity work.
-A later pass could bring the programming into the first view.
+Unity Hall is newer to the scene, and the current homepage reads like an early pass at identity work.
+A later pass could bring the calendar forward.

 Le Mondo opens with a membership pitch, carried in the cutout-collage language that makes Le Mondo feel like Le Mondo.
 Below the fold: the weekly calendar of theater, music, dance, and film that fills the venue.

-We drew a concept that keeps the visual system intact, with orange, pink, turquoise, layered shapes, and display type, and moves a featured show, a ticket CTA, and the next three events into the first view.
-The membership ask sits below, where it follows the programming rather than precedes it.
+We drew a concept that keeps the visual system intact — orange, pink, turquoise, layered shapes, display type — and moves a featured show, a ticket CTA, and the next 3 events into the first view.
+The membership ask moves below, where it follows the programming rather than precedes it.

-Motor House opens with a brand film, a well-produced three-minute YouTube embed.
+Motor House opens with a brand film — a well-produced 3-minute YouTube embed.
 The "Upcoming Events" section lives directly below.

 Our concept moves the film to a supporting page and brings upcoming events into the first view.
 The dark warm palette stays.
 The logomark stays.
-The film remains available for visitors who want it.
+The film remains for visitors who want it; it just stops standing between a stranger and the calendar.

 Eubie Blake opens with a mission statement: "Bringing artists and audiences from diverse backgrounds together."
 We wondered what would happen if the mission were demonstrated in the first view rather than declared.

-Our concept replaces the mission line with two pieces of current programming: the exhibition on view now on one side of the hero, the next few events on the other.
+Our concept replaces the mission line with 2 pieces of current programming: the exhibition on view now on one side of the hero, the next few events on the other.
 The mission moves to a supporting role below.
 Navy and teal stay.
-The colorful Eubie Blake portrait mark, the strongest visual asset on the site, stays exactly where it is.
+The colorful Eubie Blake portrait mark — the strongest visual asset on the site — stays exactly where it is.

 The pattern

 Across the set, one thing stood out.
-Sites that open on programming give a stranger a reason to stay within the first view.
-Sites that open on identity, the mission, the story, the brand, ask the stranger to take that identity on trust before meeting the work.
+Homepages that open on programming give a first-time visitor a stronger reason to stay inside the first view.
+Homepages that open on identity, the mission, the story, the brand, ask that visitor to take the identity on trust before meeting the work.

-Neither approach is automatically wrong.
-They're different editorial decisions about what belongs in the first view.
-For a calendar-driven organization, where the answer a visitor came for is what's on this week, opening on the programming puts that answer closest to the question.
+Neither is wrong.
+They're different editorial decisions about what earns the first 50 milliseconds.
+For a calendar-driven organization, where the answer a visitor came for is what's on this week, opening on programming puts that answer closest to the question.

 Frequently asked